poppinss/cookie/README.md

 # Cookie
 > Cookie parser and serializer for Node.js

+🚨🚨 **Have been moved inline to AdonisJS and hence depreciating this module 🚨🚨

 [![circleci-image]][circleci-url] [![typescript-image]][typescript-url] [![npm-image]][npm-url] [![license-image]][license-url]

 A generic cookie parser and serializer for Node.js.
 This module exports handful of functions that can be used with any framework or even raw HTTP server to `parse` and `serialize` cookies.